Irene Adler: TV episodes of unrelated series

-Controversy of modern adaptations
+Controversy in modern adaptations

 Despite Adler's brief appearance in the Sherlock Holmes canon, she has become the sole woman character the audience associates with Holmes in contemporary adaptations.
 With the character's popularity, comes a significant change in canon where Adler is framed as a romantic liaison of Holmes.
 Heavier emphasis is placed on her "body" and physical representation by hinging on tropes of sexuality.

 There is a claim that Adler is a feminist/proto-feminist character.
-Some argue that, Adler “serves as a feminist symbol within a literary series that predominantly praises masculine behavior” and shows that “even in 1891, strong feminist characters existed.”
-Due to Adler’s unique position of being a woman who outsmarted Holmes, many claim that she is a feminist character and therefore should be adapted as such.
+Some argue that, Adler "serves as a feminist symbol within a literary series that predominantly praises masculine behavior" and shows that "even in 1891, strong feminist characters existed".
+Due to Adler's unique position of being a woman who outsmarted Holmes, many claim that she is a feminist character and therefore should be adapted as such.

-On the contrary, some claim that, despite Adler’s outsmarting of Holmes, she should not be regarded as a feminist character.
-Although Alder is uncharacteristically independent, at the end of “A Scandal in Bohemia,” Holmes still comes to “acquire” her in the form of a photo, following the anti-feminist view of women as objects.
+On the contrary, some claim that, despite Adler's outsmarting of Holmes, she should not be regarded as a feminist character.
+Although Adler is uncharacteristically independent, at the end of "A Scandal in Bohemia", Holmes still comes to "acquire" her in the form of a photo, following the anti-feminist view of women as objects.
 There also is an argument that Adler still abides by female gender roles, seeking just to get married and be subservient to her husband.
 One notable proponent of this idea is Steven Moffat, creator of A Scandal in Belgravia who claims: "In the original, Irene Adler's victory over Sherlock Holmes was to move house and run away with her husband.
 That's not a feminist victory."As such, modern reinventions of Adler almost always attempt a "post-feminist metamorphosis" by providing her autonomy over her body where she can maneuver her sexuality to exert control over the male-centered narrative.
 Through a liberal feminist lens, Adler's sexualized role names and confronts the power of men to the male audience in order to defy the patriarchal structure.

 However, this deviation from the source material has become heavily criticized as problematic in nature.
-By "sex-ing" up her character, postmodern adaptations "failed to re-appropriate [Adler] from its Victorian original by falling back on dominant masculine discourses."
-Critics attribute this deviation to the "sensationist urge" to make modern Victorian adaptations more "sexy and sexual" by "introducing nudity and sexually risqué narrative elements."
+By "sex-ing" up her character, postmodern adaptations "failed to re-appropriate [Adler] from its Victorian original by falling back on dominant masculine discourses".
+Critics attribute this deviation to the "sensationist urge" to make modern Victorian adaptations more "sexy and sexual" by "introducing nudity and sexually risqué narrative elements".